-Most computer systems represent physical security policies as a collection of permissions that can be assigned individual users or to groups of them.
-In summary, each resource is associated to an explicit list of granted entities.
+Most computer systems represent physical security policies as a collection of permissions that can be assigned to individual users or groups of them.
+In summary, each resource is associated with an explicit list of granted entities.

-This authorization scheme works well for homogeneous resources like files and folders, or database entities with a uniform schema, where the consent policies can be expressed explicitly in a list of grantees.
+This authorization scheme works well for homogeneous resources like files and folders or database entities with a uniform schema.
+The consent policies can be expressed explicitly in a list of grantees.
 However, medical records are more diverse and may have implicit relationships.

 The Consent resource